wentuoc/tp/docs/DeveloperGuide.md

 - **Recipes List** – All available meals in the system.

 - **Wishlist** – Meals selected by the user for their meal plan.

+- **Inventory** - A list of ingredients that the user currently owns.

 - **Command** – A user instruction (e.g., `filter`, `view`, `exit`).